dooooshi/AdminIdeomni/docs/facility/infrastructure/business-rules.md

    - Consumer must not have existing active subscription of same type
    - Consumer must not have existing pending request of same type (must cancel first)
    - Both facilities must be in same activity
+   - Cancelled/suspended subscriptions are automatically cleaned up when applying for new subscriptions
+   - Service registrations handle re-registration gracefully with update-or-create logic

 3. **Team Validation**
    - User must belong to team